larsjanssen-valcon/MLOps-GitHubActions-Valcon/README.md

    ![Review experiment in Databricks.](media/dbx-params-metrics.png "Model parameters and metrics")

 4. Scroll down and review the model artifacts that were created for this model.
+The artifacts contain a metadata file and the ML model itself, but also a requirements file and a conda yaml file.
+These files can be used for packaging the model as a webservice.
+This is an advanced topic that we will not cover in the workshop today - we will consume the model inside of a Databricks notebook, instead of calling and endpoint.

    ![Review model artifacts](media/dbx-artifacts.png "Registered dataset details in MLflow")